malaybaku/VMagicMirrorManual/en_troubleshooting.md

 Showing entire face helps eye blink tracking, because face tracking system finds your face by detecting your whole face landmark points (including mouth, eyebrows, and of course eyes).

+## 4.6.
+After loading VRM character window seems disappear

+This issue might happen when you have changed display resolution or placement.

+In this case, you can reset the window position.

+* Move Control panel to near to the left top side of screen.
+* Open setting window and show `Window` tab to select `Reset Character Position`.
+    + If you could find character then [2: Get Started](./en_get_started.html) will support your setup.
+* If the character still does not appear, then turn off `Transparent Background` on setting window `Window` tab and check if you can see green window at the right side of control panel.
+* Setting window `Layout` tab, see `Camera` menu, and press `Reset Position` to reset the camera position.
+    + If you could find character then [2: Get Started](./en_get_started.html) will support your setup.

+If you still have trouble, then please try the way in `4.2.
+VMagicMirror stops soon after started`.

+## 4.7.
+Character position is not correct when starting VMagicMirror

+Known issue in v0.8.1.
+Will be Fixed in next version.

+## 4.8.
+Nothing happens after select .vrm on `Load VRM`

+Security software can be the cause of this issue, as VMagicMirror operates interprocess communication between character window and control panel.

+Please try if it works when the security software is disabled.

+As far as the creator knows, COMODO Internet Security leads this issue, but it is just an example.

 ## Sections

 * [1: VMagicMirror](./en_index.html)